-This program does not lead to additional licensure or certification.
+This program is not designed to meet the educational requirements for a specific professional license or certification that is required for employment in an occupation.
 As such, Trident has made no determination regarding prerequisites for licensure or certification in any state or jurisdiction.

-BUS 503 Organizational Change and Transformation Z
+BUS 503 Organizational Change and Transformation 4

-ETH 501 Business Ethics 2
+ETH 501 Business Ethics 4

-LED 514 Mentoring and Developing Employees 2
+LED 514 Mentoring and Developing Employees 4

 LED 560 Leadership and Strategy 4

-LED 599 MSL Integrative Project ۷
+LED 599 MSL Integrative Project 4

-MGT 501 Management and Organizational Behavior ۷
+MGT 501 Management and Organizational Behavior 4

 MGT 506 Strategic Leadership 4

 MGT 508 Leadership of Teams 4

-Program Core S pecial Instructions

 ETH 501 Business Ethics must be the first course taken before any other MSL courses.

-LED 599 MSL Integrative Project must be taken in final session, and not concurrently

-with LED 560.
+LED 599 MSL Integrative Project must be taken in final session, and not concurrently with LED 560.